 The Pixel Slate’s hardware configurations range from Intel Celeron, to Core M3, Core i5, or Core i7 processors and either 4, 8, or 16GB of RAM.
 Fully spec’d out, you’re looking at quite the beast (with a price tag to match).
 When it first launched, the Pixel Slate was priced at $599 (Celeron 4GB RAM), and went all the way up to $1,599 for the Core i7/16GB RAM config.

-Prices for the iPad (2019) start at $310 on Swappa and go up depending on the storage size and specific carrier model.
-If you’re looking for a solid baseline iPad, you can’t go wrong with the iPad (2019).
+Prices for the iPad (2020) start at $279 on Swappa and go up depending on the storage size and specific carrier model.
+If you’re looking for a good performing iPad with lots of features, you can’t go wrong with the iPad (2020).

 Google’s Chromebook Pixel line has always bridged the gap between the usual cheap Chromebooks you find littering store shelves and more premium hardware you’d typically expect from Apple.
 The 2015 Chromebook Pixel 2nd Gen is a followup to the first Chromebook Pixel that originally launched in 2013.